Mobile Suit Gundam: Hathaway's Flash: Films

 composed the music for all three films.

-Yoshiyuki Tomino stated on interview that "30 years after I wrote those novels, they are finally being adapted into film.
+Yoshiyuki Tomino stated on an interview, "30 years after I wrote those novels, they are finally being adapted into film.
 As the author, I am so happy".
-He also noted that "The real world hasn't progressed, and may even have regressed.
+He also noted that "[t]he real world hasn't progressed, and may even have regressed.
 Because of all the Gundam fans who gave this story the chance to reemerge, its themes can pierce through society today."